Anjigadu/datastructures/BinaryTree_Articles.md

 ~~Enumeration of Binary Tree~~ Catalan numbers T(n) = Sum i=0 to n-1 ( T(i) * T(n-i-1)) , T(n) = 2n!/(n+1)!*n! for un labled
  for labled find ? (hint permutation)

 ~~Applications of tree data structure~~

 ~~Tree Traversals~~

 ~~Threaded Binary Tree~~ using rightThread / right & left Thread

-~~Size of a tree~~
+~~Size of a tree~~ traverse & count

-~~Determine if Two Trees are Identical~~
+~~Determine if Two Trees are Identical~~ do any traversal simulataneously

-Maximum Depth or Height of a Tree
+~~Maximum Depth or Height of a Tree~~ traverse left,right & find max +1

-Write a C program to Delete a Tree.
+~~Write a C program to Delete a Tree.~~ using post order

-Write an Efficient C Function to Convert a Binary Tree into its Mirror Tree
+~~Write an Efficient C Function to Convert a Binary Tree into its Mirror Tree~~

-If you are given two traversal sequences, can you construct the binary tree?
+~~If you are given two traversal sequences, can you construct the binary tree?~~  One has to be Inorder

 Given a binary tree, print out all of its root-to-leaf paths one per line.